iommirocks/iommi/docs/howto.rst

 .. code:: python
     my_style = Style(iommi.style_bootstrap.style, Field__shortcuts__date__input__attrs_type='date')

-When you do that you will get Englisch language relative date parsing (e.g. "yesterday, 3 days ago") for free, because iommi used to use a text based input control and the parser is applied no matter what (its just that when using the default date picker control it will always only see ISO-8601 dates).
+When you do that you will get English language relative date parsing (e.g. "yesterday", "3 days ago") for free, because iommi used to use a text based input control and the parser is applied no matter what (its just that when using the default date picker control it will always only see ISO-8601 dates).

 Tables
 ------